Hangin' On (The Gosdin Brothers song)

 "Hangin' On" is a song by the Gosdin Brothers, released in August 1967.
 It has been recorded by numerous artists, including Joe Simon, Ann Peebles, Cher, Cliff Richard and Ann-Margret & Lee Hazlewood.

+Vern Gosdin, who had been one half of the Gosdin Brothers, re-recorded a solo version of "Hangin' On" in 1976.
+Featuring Emmylou Harris on harmony vocals, this version became his breakthrough solo hit early in 1977.